Strategies for Selecting Health Professions Schools

 |Vet:||Veterinary Medical School Admission Requirements|

 How many schools?
-Nationally, most medical school applicants apply to about fourteen schools.
+Nationally, most medical school applicants apply to about sixteen schools.
 The number of schools that you apply to is up to you, but bear in mind that it can get very costly.
 Application fees and interviewing costs add up quickly.
 Filling out a secondary application can take upwards of eight hours (you will often need to do research on the schools, and depending on the number of essays may spend quite a bit of time polishing your answers).
 Additionally, numerous interviews can take valuable time away from your studies if you’re applying while you’re still a student.